 - 7.1.31 The National Allotment Society (NSALG) recommends a minimum provision of 2 standard size allotments (250 square metres) per 100 households.
 At 2011, Hexham had 6017 households.
 There are currently 88 full size allotment units in Hexham.
 This equates to a deficit of approximately 30 allotment units for the town at present.
-This deficit is borne out by the long waiting lists for allotments. - 7.1.32 Allotments should, wherever possible, be provided within easy walking distance of the communities they serve.
+This deficit is borne out by the long waiting lists for allotments. - 7.1.32 The Town Council is keen to see that allotments, wherever possible, are provided within easy walking distance of the communities they serve.